jrdegreeff/fritter-backend/README.md

 - An object with the following fields
   - lineage of the freet
   - details of the freet
-  - children of a freet, ordered descending by relevance rating
+  - children of a freet, annotated with relevance rating

 **Throws**